By Matt Leavitt, Organic Lead and Agronomist, and Margaret Smith, PhD, Agronomist

 Research and practical on-farm experience demonstrate that cover crops work for nearly all farm systems.
 They improve soil health, soil productivity, water quality, and long-term environmental health; however, any new management practice brings learning opportunities and unintended consequences – and cover crops are no exception.

-With proper planning, those unintended consequences will be less frustrating and more of free educational experience to better position your farm for success moving forward.
+With proper planning, those unintended disadvantages of cover crops will be less frustrating and more of free educational experience to better position your farm for success moving forward.

 We’ve identified nine unintended consequences that may arise with cover crops and a discussion of solutions.